maxx1128/Webdev-Study-Notes/programming/Git.md

 If you need to forcibly clear out all changes in the working directory, run this command.
 Be warned that they'll be gone for good, short of a `reflog` retrieval.

+### `git pull`

+If there's any extra commits on the remote repo you don't have locally, it pulls them down and applies them locally.

+If there's a lot of changes that you're worried could conflict with changes you've made locally, `git fetch` downloads the new commits without applying them to your local code.

 ### `git branch`

 Create a branch to add commits and new changes, and later merge them into the main branch.
 This is a great way to add changes freely without affecting a live, or fully accepted, version of the site.
 You can create a branch off an existing one by: